bbusenius/Diablo/README.md

 pip3 install -e git+https://github.com/bbusenius/Diablo-Python.git#egg=diablo_python
 ```

-pass the -e flag to retain the editable source.
+Pass the -e flag to retain the editable source.

 ## The following packages are included in Diablo-Python